 If you have also got a new TF card, then you can encounter a similar doubt regarding its formatting or usage.
-Since TF cards are a bit different than SD cards, a lot of people are confused about their working.
+Since TF cards are a bit different than SD cards, a lot of people are confused about their work.
 To help you understand what a TF card is and its formatting process, I have come up with this guide.
 Besides that, I have also included a comparison between TF cards vs Micro SD cards to help you clear your doubts.

 After learning what is a TF card, let's quickly consider different ways to format it.
 If you have a Windows PC, then you can discover numerous techniques to format a TF card.
 I would recommend these 2 trusted methods that can format any TF card in a jiffy.

 You might already know about this technique as it is commonly used to format TF and SD cards.
 In this, we will take the assistance of Windows Explorer to format the card in a preferred file system.

 Apart from the Explorer, you can also take the assistance of the Disk Management application to format your TF card.
 This is an inbuilt Windows application that can manage your disk space and format any internal partition or external device easily.